UPDATED AUGUST 26, 2020

 The unpleasant feeling caused by a bloated and gassy stomach can get us down.
 It feels like a balloon expanding or a storm building up in your midsection.
 This bloated feeling can be common, particularly after eating a heavy meal or drinking too much.
 Flatulence and indigestion usually come with stomach bloatedness.
 Here I have for you, a solution to reduce stomach bloating quickly.
 The ingredients are readily available in your kitchen.

 Look into your kitchen cabinet and take out the herbs and spices.
-Use them to reduce your stomach bloating.
-Besides, there are many health benefits to using them.
+Use them to make your own home remedies for a bloated stomach.

 A cup of clove tea before meals can stimulate blood flow and improve saliva production for better food digestion.

 Add 1 teaspoon of freshly grind whole cloves to 1 cup boiled water.
 Steep for 10 minutes.
 Add 1 tea bag and steep for another 10 minutes.
 Strain, add honey to taste and drink it warm or cold.